AmarisAI/incubator-superset/UPDATING.md

-# Updating Superset
+# Updating Amarisset

-This file documents any backwards-incompatible changes in Superset and assists people when migrating to a new version.
+This file documents any backwards-incompatible changes in Amarisset and assists people when migrating to a new version.

-## Superset 0.26.0
+## Amarisset 0.26.0
-* Superset 0.26.0 deprecates the `superset worker` CLI, which is a simple wrapper around the `celery worker` command, forcing you into crafting your own native `celery worker` command.
+* Amarisset 0.26.0 deprecates the `superset worker` CLI, which is a simple wrapper around the `celery worker` command, forcing you into crafting your own native `celery worker` command.
 Your command should look something like `celery worker --app=superset.sql_lab:celery_app --pool=gevent -Ofair`

-## Superset 0.25.0
+## Amarisset 0.25.0
-Superset 0.25.0 contains a backwards incompatible changes.
+Amarisset 0.25.0 contains a backwards incompatible changes.
 If you run a production system you should schedule downtime for this upgrade.